MCA Art Gallery

 Jerry Uelsmann, Jack Beal, Virginia Scotchie, Cora Cohen, Richard Jolley, Tom Nakashima, Jennifer Pepper, Anne Austin Pearce, Cort Savage, Barbara Tisserat, James McGarrell, Willie Anne Wright, Jake Berthot, Harvey Littleton, Janet Fish, Dale Chihuly and Sally Mann.

-Reclaimed Wood Floor in MCA Art Gallery
+Reclaimed Wood Floor in McGlothlin Center Art Gallery

-Students and alumni may remember the huge American beech tree that once stood between Carriger Hall and Wiley Hall, where the walls of the McGlothlin Center for the Arts are now going up.
+Students and alumni may remember the huge American beech tree that once stood between Carriger Hall and Wiley Hall, where the McGlothlin Center for the Arts now stands.
 In the design phase of the building, it was decided that the College would preserve the memory of that magnificent tree by using its wood for the flooring of the Center’s art gallery.
 For many decades, perhaps more than a century, this distinctive tree occupied the space, shaped the landscape, and provided numerous opportunities for experiences ranging from a shaded study place for college students to tree-climbing fun for local children.
 Now transformed into a beautiful floor, the tree shapes the gallery space and art viewer experiences in a new way.
 In a quiet way, it symbolically holds personal memories and collective histories.